michaelconant/jackboxlauncher/README.md

 UPDATE
 ---------------

 Clearly I have not touched this project in about half a year but I recently played jackbox and have the itch to work on it again.
 I think I want to first work on adding a spot that shows how many people can play each game and a like/dislike feature.
-I think that i'm going to work on those small things and upload it as version 1.1  <br />
+I think that i'm going to work on those small things and upload it as version 1.1.
+After using it for some time I also found that swapping between the games feels harsh on the eyes due to the vibrant colors I chose.
+Because of that I plan on adding a default theme that you can enable in the setttings so that the colors stay the same between games.
+Of course the color values will be stored in their own json file so you will be able to customize the colors to your liking. <br />
 <br />
 I also realized that I never uploaded the source code.
 When I upload version 1.1 I plan on also uploading the source code and and adding a download section in the readme to redirect people to the right spot to get the compiled project.